-To book Maggie Aderin-Pocock MBE please contact a JLA agent.
+To book Maggie Aderin-Pocock MBE please contact your JLA Agent.

 Maggie has led projects making anything from land mine detectors to satellite sub-systems that measure variables like wind speed to improve our knowledge of climate change.
 In presentations the Sky At Night expert talks about exploring space with missions like Rosetta, and how we live in a galaxy with 200 billion stars.
 Maggie believes that with 100 billion galaxies in the universe, there must be life out there – simply as a matter of probability.